-Class Components: The course exists of three broad components: (1) readings and nonsynchronous video lectures, (2) assignments intended to test you incorporating the material and allowing you to discuss it with other students, (3) Zoom meetings on Monday and Wednesday during which we will discuss the course material for that day.
+Class Components: The course exists of three broad components: (1) readings and non-synchronous video lectures, (2) assignments intended to test your ability to incorporate the materials and allowing you to discuss it with other students, (3) Zoom meetings on Monday and Wednesday during which we will discuss the course materials for that day.

-The non-synchronous materials are all available on Blackboard (under Content), divided up by class day.
+The non-synchronous materials will all be made available on Blackboard (under Content), divided up by class day.
 The daily modules include PDFs of the readings, the lecture videos, the slides used in the lecture videos, and a link to the assignments for that day.

 The assignments exist of two components; a short multiple-choice test on the basis of material discussed during the lecture videos, and a link to a discussion forum on Blackboard where you can respond to my questions and other students' comments, or raise your own questions.
 You are expected to complete all the non-synchronous materials and assignments before the start of the relevant Zoom session.
-I.e., for the materials listed for July 7 you must finish the readings, watch the lecture videos, take the quiz, and participate on the forum before the start of your Zoom class on that day.
+I.e., for the materials listed for July 6 you must finish the readings, watch the lecture videos, take the quiz, and participate on the forum before the start of your Zoom class on that day.